nurpax/blog/posts/2018-05-30-bintris-on-c64-part-4.md

 Having said all of the above, I realize some of this might've been better implemented with just text rendering using a modified charset.
 But sprites got the job done and I left it at that.

+I did skip over some details.
+The biggest shortcut though is what goes on with the BINTRIS logo.

 ```
 .macro drawboard(screen, colorbuf, piececol) {